 5 London brunch spots you’ve got to try

 Served from mid-morning until 3pm, brunch has become one of the most popular ways for friends to get together over the weekend.
 Restaurants that cater for brunch know they have to satisfy diners’ needs for leisure time, as well as their tastebuds.
-So, sit back, take it easy and enjoy those bottomless mimosas with your eggs benedict.
+So sit back, take it easy and enjoy those bottomless mimosas with your Eggs Benedict.
+Unless you’ve got yoga after, then hold off.

 Clerkenwell, King’s Cross, Notting Hill